aleingrosso/aleingrosso.github.io/_pages/about.md

 I'm an Assistant professor in the [Neurophysics](https://www.ru.nl/en/education/masters/neurophysics) section at the [Donders Centre for Neuroscience](https://www.ru.nl/en/donders-centre-for-neuroscience), [Radboud University](https://www.ru.nl/en).

 I'm interested in understanding learning in artificial and biological systems.
-To this aim, I adopt a research approach at the intersection between Statistical Physics, Machine Learning and Theoretical Neuroscience.
+To this aim, I adopt a research approach at the intersection of **Statistical Physics**, **Machine Learning** and **Theoretical Neuroscience**.

 Research Interests
 ======
-* Statistical mechanics of learning in neural networks
+* Statistical mechanics of deep learning
 * Dynamics and learning in recurrent neural networks
 * Efficiency of neural computation
 * Multiscale methods for neural networks

 Bio